llm-edge/hal-9100/examples/hello-world-anthropic-knowledge-retrieval/README.md

 ## Usage

+1. Run `make reboot` from the root of `assistants` to start the database, redis and minio
-1. Run `make all` from the root of `assistants`
+2. Run `make all` from the root of `assistants` to start the API server
-2. Open the file index.html with a browser (double click)
+3. Open the file index.html with a browser (double click)